vncg/react-admin/docs/Translation.md

 - Swedish (`sv`): [StefanWallin/aor-language-swedish](https://github.com/StefanWallin/aor-language-swedish)
 - Thai (`th`): [liverbool/aor-language-thai](https://github.com/liverbool/aor-language-thai)

-These packages are not directly interoperable with react-admin, but the upgrade is straightforward; rename the root key from "aor" to "ra".
-We invite the authors of the packages listed above to republish their translations for react-admin, using a different package name.
+These packages are not directly interoperable with vn-kooch-react-admin, but the upgrade is straightforward; rename the root key from "aor" to "ra".
+We invite the authors of the packages listed above to republish their translations for vn-kooch-react-admin, using a different package name.

-If you want to contribute a new translation, feel free to submit a pull request to update [this page](https://github.com/marmelab/react-admin/blob/master/docs/Translation.md) with a link to your package.
+If you want to contribute a new translation, feel free to submit a pull request to update [this page](https://github.com/marmelab/vn-kooch-react-admin/blob/master/docs/Translation.md) with a link to your package.

 ## Changing Locale At Runtime